-Criteria JORC Code explanation Commentary Database integrity Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
-The bulk of the drilling was completed by Minefields and ANZECO between 1970 and 1980.
+Criteria JORC Code explanation Commentary Database integrity The bulk of the drilling was completed by Minefields and ANZECO between 1970 and 1980.
 Both Minefields and ANZECO produced graphical geological logs of a high standard that describe lithology, textures, structures and sampling.
-This data has been used by the Company for geological interpretation and grade interpolation.
-Data from these logs have been cross checked with digital records and data entered by the Company where necessary.
-Diamond core drilled in 2011 was oriented and photographed on site and then sent to the Hazelwood core yard at Malaga, Perth.
+This data has been used by TGN for geological interpretation and grade interpolation.
+Data from these logs have been cross checked with digital records and data entered by TGN where necessary.
+Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Diamond core drilled in 2011 was oriented and photographed on site and then sent to the Hazelwood core yard at Malaga, Perth.
 Geological logging and sampling took place in Malaga with data capture straight into Excel files.
-Data associated with Tungsten Mining RC drilling was recorded onto Panasonic Toughbook computers.
+Mineral Resource estimation purposes.
+Data associated with TGN RC drilling was recorded onto ruggedised computers.
 Diamond logging is onto paper drill logs and data entered in Perth.
 A set of standard Excel templates are used to capture the data Data was validated on-site by the supervising geologist before being sent to Perth office.
 It was then loaded into Micromine and validated for logging codes, missing intervals, overlapping intervals, hole location and downhole surveying.
 Validated data is then loaded into a relational database for storage.
 Data validation procedures used.
-The Company, where possible, reviewed the original source data (i.e. original drill logs, laboratory assay reports, cross sections and plans) to validate the historical database.
-Data collected by Tungsten Mining is validated as described above.
-Optiro conducted additional data validation checks as part of the drillhole desurveying process including: •missing assays and collars below detection limit values overlapping and duplicated sample intervals comparison of assay and geology depths against collar end of hole depths assay column swaps.
-All issues found were resolved prior to commencing statistical analysis.
+TGN, where possible, reviewed the original source data (i.e. original drill logs, laboratory assay reports, cross sections and plans) to validate the historical database.
+Data collected by TGN is validated as described above.
+Optiro conducted additional data validation checks as part of the drillhole desurveying process including: missing assays and collars below detection limit values overlapping and duplicated sample intervals comparison of assay and geology depths against collar end o hole depths assay column swaps.
+All issues found were resolved prior to commencing statistica analysis.
 Whilst the identified database related issues have been resolved, there remains the possibility that when drillhole data is transferred to a formal drillhole data management system, further issues will be identified.
-In Optiro's opinion, the Company's database related efforts have reached a point of diminishing returns and any issues identified in the future will be of a relatively minor nature.
+In Optiro's opinion, TGN's database related efforts have reached a point of diminishing returns and any issues identified in the future will be of a relatively minor nature.
 Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
 No site visit has been carried out by Optiro.
 If no site visits have been undertaken indicate why this is the case.
-The Company exploration manager is acting as Competent Person for data and geological interpretation aspect of this Mineral Resource estimate.
+TGN's Exploration Manager is acting as Competent Person for data and geological interpretation aspect of this Mineral Resource estimate.
+Geological interpretation Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
+There is a reasonable level of confidence in the geological interpretation which divides the deposit into major lithological domains and oxidation horizons.
+Mineralised zones are designated by elevated tungsten grades.